 They’ll look like little triangles, when you cut across them, as you can see below.

 Shove as many pickles into the jar as you can.
 Just smash them in there.
+I use canning jars but you can put them in anything because these aren’t processed and are going to live in the refrigerator once you’ve made them.

 Once your pickles are packed, just store them in the fridge.
 If that seems like a waste of time, just leave them on the counter.
 They’ll be gone before you can say who ate all the pickles dammit, you SUCK.

 Want to make a HOT version of these?
 They’re like Wickles, if you’re familiar with those.
 HOT and sweet pickles.
 SOOooOOOoooo good.
 Here’s the one easy trick that will turn these classic bread & butters into hot & sweet pickles!
+But I’m currently in the process of coming up with a completely new stand alone recipe for hot and sweet pickles.

 - 5 lbs cucumbers cucumbers, zucchini, green beans ... whatever